-2. Request Samples of Stains
+2. Request Samples of Wood Stains Before Ordering Furniture

 We always recommend requesting samples, even if two pieces of furniture are listed as similar stains.
 This is because the same stain on two different woods may finish in different undertones.
 It’s always best to view stains in person, in your home’s lighting.
 Because, yes, lighting may bring out new undertones as well.

-Another way to think of it is like choosing a white paint for your walls.
+Another way to think of it is like choosing white paint for your walls.
 One sample may look plain white in-store, but in your home’s lighting, or next to your white couch, it may appear to have unexpected yellow, green or gray undertones.

 Browse our dozens of stain options to request samples: Countryside Amish Furniture Stains.